Restrictions on commercial wildlife markets tighten: are they enough to stop another Covid-19?

 Throughout history, pandemics have arisen from human activities that destroy nature and Covid-19 is just the latest.
-Some steps are being taken to prevent another pandemic coming from wildlife markets, but they are piecemeal and too weak to ensure safety.
+Some steps are being taken to prevent another pandemic coming from commercial wildlife markets, but they are piecemeal and too weak to ensure safety.

 Nearly two-thirds of emerging infectious diseases affecting humans have a wildlife origin.
 Covid-19 is just the latest.
-As we bring ever more animals into closer proximity to us in wildlife markets and factory farms, and destroy forests and other habitats, we create more and more opportunities for diseases to jump to humans.
+As we bring ever more animals into closer proximity to us in commercial wildlife markets and factory farms, and destroy forests and other habitats, we create more and more opportunities for diseases to jump to humans.

 Progress to date

 Huanan Seafood Wholesale Market in Wuhan, China (thought to be the source of the Covid-19 outbreak) was closed.
 Despite its name, this market reportedly sold many other animal species including live wolf pups, snakes and civets.

 A few weeks after the closing of the first market, all live animal trade was banned at markets in Wuhan.

 China imposed a temporary nationwide ban on the buying, selling and eating of wildlife, intended to remain in place until the epidemic (the disease was not yet a global pandemic) was declared over.
 Following this announcement, a crackdown mission began and it was recently reported that Chinese authorities shut down 20,000 illegal farms raising livestock ranging from peacocks to porcupines.

 China’s temporary ban was made permanent, shutting down the wildlife farming industry.
 There are significant limitations to this ban, however as it is currently unknown which species are protected by it and there are considerable loopholes.

 20th May 2020